 For Michael Bruner ’12, pursuing a degree in digital cinema took him out of Arkansas and into an internship in Los Angeles with Warner Brothers Studios.
 “The experience was amazing and like no other challenge I’ve ever had,” he said.
 “Going from learning about film theory in the classroom to a large production crew really helped me understand the diversity in filmmaking.”

-Students receive a foundation in traditional illustration techniques, graphic design fundamentals, and practical mass media skills.
+Students receive a foundation in traditional illustration techniques, graphic design fundamentals and practical mass media skills.
 Faculty uses their personal filmmaking or professional experience to prepare students for the convergence of technology, art and electronic media.
-The program is demanding on students’ time, energy and talent with the end goal of industry-ready graduates prepared for a career in digital cinema.
+The program is demanding of students’ time, energy and talent with the end goal of industry-ready graduates prepared for a career in digital cinema.

 “There is such a variety of personality, talents, visions and areas of expertise that digital cinema students don’t really have a stereotype,” Michael said.
 “We learn a lot from each other even though we are all pursuing different things.”